David Beckham: 2007: First season in MLS

 Two weeks after his twelve-minute appearance against Chelsea, Beckham made his league debut as a substitute on 9 August away versus D.C.
-United in front of the sellout crowd of 46,686 (nearly three times the average D.C.
-United home crowd) at the RFK Stadium, coming on for Quavas Kirk in the 71st minute.
+United in front of the sellout crowd of 46,686 at the RFK Stadium, coming on for Quavas Kirk in the 71st minute.
 Coming into the nationally televised match on ESPN, played under a heavy downpour with his team down a man and down a goal, Beckham left a mark during the remaining 20-plus minutes.
 He hit a long free kick that Carlos Pavón failed to finish on for the equaliser, and then in the final minutes Beckham served a weighted through ball into Landon Donovan's path that United's keeper Troy Perkins managed to break up in the last moment – the Galaxy lost 1–0.
-The next match on the road trip was at New England Revolution and Beckham decided to sit it out, fearing further aggravating his ankle injury on the Gillette Stadium's artificial surface.

 Beckham returned to the pitch the following week, again facing D.C.
-United, in the SuperLiga semi-final on 15 August.
-During this game, he had many firsts with the Galaxy; his first start, first yellow card and first game as team captain.
+United, in the SuperLiga semi-final on 15 August, his first start, and first game as team captain.
 He scored his first goal for the team, from a free kick, and also made his first assist, for Landon Donovan in the second half.
 These goals gave the team a 2–0 victory, and a place in the North American SuperLiga final versus Pachuca on 29 August.

-During the SuperLiga final against Pachuca, Beckham injured his right knee, with an MRI scan revealing that he had sprained his medial collateral ligament and would be out for six weeks.
-He returned to play in the final home match of the season.
-The Galaxy were eliminated from playoff contention on 21 October, in the final MLS match of the season, a 1–0 loss to the Chicago Fire.
-Beckham played as a substitute in the match, bringing his season totals to eight matches played (5 league); one goal scored (0 league); and three assists (2 league).